AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

+Real-time video chatting immerses people in the sights and sounds of human connections, keeping them engaged in your app longer.

 This page shows the minimum code you need to integrate high-quality, low-latency Video Call function into your app using the Video SDK for iOS.

 ## Understand the tech